project-koku/nise/README.md

 #### Nise, Koku, and IQE Integration

 The iqe tests use nise to generate mock data; therefore, we need to ensure that our nise changes do not break the iqe tests.
-To do this you will need to copy the [.env.example]{.title-ref} to a [.env]{.title-ref} file.
-After the [.env]{.title-ref} file is configured you will then need to run
+To do this you will need to copy `.env.example` to `.env` and customize as necessary.
+After the `.env` file is configured you will then need to run

     make run-iqe

-The [make run-iqe]{.title-ref} command by default will run the smoke tests.
-However, if you want to run a specific iqe test command you can pass it in through the [IQE_CMD]{.title-ref} parameter
+The `make run-iqe` command by default will run the smoke tests.
+However, if you want to run a specific iqe test command you can pass it in through the `IQE_CMD` parameter

     make run-iqe IQE_CMD='iqe tests plugin hccm -k test_api_aws_provider_create_foo_resource_name'